2022 Subaru Ascent Trim Levels, Configurations & Comparisons.

 This guide should provide useful information to prospective buyers who are trying to figure out which type of 2022 Subaru Ascent would be best for them.

-Compare the Base Trim vs Premium.
+Compare the Ascent Base Trim vs Premium.
 What is the difference?

-While the base trim and the Premium have the same basic mechanical components, the Premium is capable of towing more weight.
-It can tow up to 5,000 pounds, while the base trim can only haul 2,000 pounds.
-Both trims do have X-MODE, a program that gives the Ascent even more stability in tough conditions.
-They also have traction control, active torque vectoring, and hill descent control.
-These can all assist with various types of challenging conditions.
+Although the base trim and the Premium Subaru Ascent carry the same basic mechanical components, the Premium's towing capacity is higher.
+It can haul up to 5,000 pounds.
+Meanwhile, the base trim is limited to 2,000 pounds.
+However, both trims come with X-MODE, a program that improves the Ascent's stability in challenging conditions.
+They also feature various helpful systems, such as traction control, active torque vectoring, and hill descent control, which aid in navigating through different types of challenging conditions.

-On the exterior of the two trims, there are minor differences.
+Looking at the exterior of the two trims, you can spot minor differences.
 The Premium has a windshield wiper de-icer that can come in handy in the winter, and it has body-color side mirrors instead of the standard black ones.
 Plus, its wheels are gray with a machine finish rather than having a silver finish.
-Both trims have 18-inch wheels, though the Premium has optional 20-inch wheels.
+Both trims ride on 18-inch wheels, though the Premium has optional 20-inch wheels.

 One final element seen in the Premium but not the base trim is STARLINK technology.
 It allows drivers to do a variety of things, including call for assistance in case of emergencies, receive monthly vehicle health reports, and use apps on their smartphones to remotely start their engines and lock or unlock their doors.
 Given the growing dependence on smartphones and an increasing expectation that information should be easily accessed, STARLINK should be an attractive component to a prospective buyer.

-Compare the Premium vs Onyx Edition.
+Compare the Premium vs Onyx Edition Trims.
 What is the difference?

-Subaru introduced the Onyx Edition as part of the 2022 model year lineup.
-Its enhancements are primarily aesthetic.
-It has a bold look that some people may prefer.
-Subarus aren't exactly known for being that flashy, so with the Onyx Edition, the company may be successful in reaching a broader audience.
+Subaru introduced the Onyx Edition as part of its 2022 model year lineup, primarily focusing on aesthetic enhancements.
+This trim strikes a bold image that is appealing to many people.
+Subarus aren't exactly known for being that flashy, so the Onyx Edition could broaden the brand's appeal and attract a wider audience.

-The Onyx Edition has black exterior accents that can stand out.
-It's the only trim to have black 20-inch wheels, a black grille, and Crystal Black Silica side mirrors with integrated turn signals.
-Also, the Onyx Edition has LED fog lights and an optional panoramic moonroof.
+The Onyx Edition distinguishes itself with eye-catching black exterior accents.
+In addition to massive 20-inch black wheels, it gets a black grille and Crystal Black Silica side mirrors with integrated turn signals.
+It also features LED fog lights and the option of a panoramic moonroof, giving it an extra touch of sophistication.

-Inside the cabin of the Onyx Edition, there are several features that are similar to those found in the Premium.
-For example, it has heated front seats and a power-adjustable driver's seat, just like the Premium does.
-However, the Onyx Edition comes with even more components.
-They include a heated steering wheel, StarTex water-repellent upholstery on its seats, and silver carbon-fiber accents on its dash and doors.
+Moving on to the interior, the Onyx Edition's cabin shares many features with the Premium trim, such as heated front seats and a power-adjustable driver's seat.
+However, the Onyx Edition gains more luxurious components.
+These include a heated steering wheel, water-repellent StarTex upholstery for the seats, as well as silver carbon-fiber accents on the dashboard and doors.

-The Onyx Edition is one of two Ascent trims that comes standard with captain's chairs in its second row.
-The Premium has this option, but someone would have to pay extra for it.
-Captain's chairs are preferred by some customers because it gives the passengers a little more room to stretch out, and it can make it easier to get in and out of the third row.
+The Onyx Edition is one of two Ascent trims that equips standard captain's chairs in its second row.
+It's a feature that the Premium trim offers but at an additional cost.
+Captain's chairs are preferred by customers because it gives the passengers some extra legroom and ease of access to the third row.

 In terms of technology, the Onyx Edition has more advanced elements.
 It gives customers the convenience of keyless access, push-button start, pin-code vehicle access, and an auto-dimming rearview mirror with a compass and the HomeLink system.
 That rearview mirror is a "smart" model, meaning that it can show a live feed of what's behind the SUV.
 This would be necessary if the cabin is filled with cargo or tall passengers that are blocking the view.
 Everything just mentioned, other than the live video feed capability on the rearview mirror, is optional on the Premium.

-Both of the trims have the same type of infotainment system, but the Onyx Edition has more USB ports.
-It comes with two ports in each of the three rows.
-In contrast, the Premium and base trim only have a pair of USB ports in their first two rows.
+The Onyx Edition and Premium share the same type of infotainment system, but the Onyx boasts extra USB ports.
+Specifically, the Onyx Edition features double ports in each of its three rows, while the Premium and base trim only offer a single pair of USB ports in only their first two rows.
 Also, the Onyx Edition does come with the option to upgrade to a system with integrated navigation.

-On the safety front, the one thing that the Onyx Edition has that the Premium doesn't is reverse automatic braking.
-If the SUV is backing up and is about to hit an object, reverse automatic braking can engage and prevent a collision from occurring.
+Talking about safety, the one thing that the Onyx Edition has that the Premium doesn't is reverse automatic braking.
+If the SUV is backing up and is about to run into an object, reverse automatic braking can engage and prevent a collision from occurring.

-Compare the Onyx Edition vs Limited Trim Levels.
+Compare the Onyx Edition Trim vs Limited.
 What is the difference?

-The Limited is one of the trims that has available second-row captain's chairs.
+The Limited is one of those trims that have available second-row captain's chairs.
 If that option is not taken, then the standard configuration would be to have a bench seat.
-Note that the Onyx Edition is only available with captain's chairs in that middle row.
+Please note that the Onyx Edition is only available with captain's chairs in that middle row.

 One other thing is that the smart rearview mirror, which can display the video feed provided by the rear-facing camera, is not offered with the Limited like it is with the Onyx Edition.